ranbureand/multilingual-experiment/readme.markdown

 {%- assign snippets = site.data.snippets %}
 ```

-Since the `base.html` layout works as the base for all the other layouts, if we place the variable `snippets` there we can then call it from any page.
+Since the `base.html` layout works as the base for all the other layouts, if we place the variable `snippets` there, we can then call it from any page.

 Through this variable, we can write just `snippets.name_of_the_data_item` when accessing a data item rather than the full, longer `site.data.snippets.name_of_the_data_item`.